-9.1.4-C – Documented procedure
+– Documented procedure

 The voting system manufacturer must provide a documented procedure to verify that cast ballots were correctly tabulated.

+Discussion

+This documentation includes procedures and technical practices that verify the results post-election and demonstrates software independence.
+This documentation could be used as a starting point for election officials to develop the procedures used to audit an election.